All-on-4 Dental Implants Cost in 2026

 All-on-4 dental implants offer a fixed, full-arch restoration using just four implants, making it a popular choice for those who've lost most or all of their teeth.
 With success rates generally exceeding 95%, this solution provides a stable and functional alternative to traditional dentures.

 Consider exploring payment options like dental school clinics, which may offer discounted procedures, or in-house membership plans from dentists.
-These options can provide significant savings on the overall cost of All-on-4 implants.
+If you only need to replace one tooth, a single tooth implant is a more targeted and affordable option.
 Confirm all costs with your provider before scheduling.

 All-on-4 Dental Implants Cost by State